codsen/codsen/packages/color-shorthand-hex-to-six-digit/README.md

 Certain contemporary email consumption software doesn't accept shorthand hex colour codes, what means you have to ensure all your email templates use **only full-length colour codes**.
 Some tooling libraries that work with SASS shorten the colour hex codes, and that's a best practice for web development, but not for email.
 We need a tool/library which could convert any shorthand hex codes from any input (array, plain object or string) into full notation.

-`color-shorthand-hex-to-six-digit` is an internal library either to be used in JS applications, or as a core dependency for plugins (Gulp) or CLI JS applications.
+`color-shorthand-hex-to-six-digit` is an internal library either to be used in JS applications, or as a core dependency for plugins (for example [PostHTML](https://github.com/code-and-send/posthtml-color-shorthand-hex-to-six-digit)).

 This library takes any input: **array** (of strings, plain objects, other arrays or nested combination thereof), **plain object** (containing anything in values, including nested plain objects, arrays or strings) or **string**.
 Once received, it traverses the input and converts all found shorthand hex colour codes (#abc) into full-length (#aabbcc).